Yuan Yue: 2024: First title & top-10 win, WTA 1000 quarterfinal, top 50

-In October, Yuan teamed up with Demi Schuurs to win the doubles at the WTA 500 Ningbo Open, defeating top seeds Nicole Melichar-Martinez and Ellen Perez in the final.
-As a result she reached the top 75 in the doubles rankings on 21 October 2024.
+In October, Yuan teamed up with Demi Schuurs to win the doubles draw of the WTA 500 Ningbo Open, defeating top seeds Nicole Melichar-Martinez and Ellen Perez in the final.
+As a result, she reached the top 75 in the doubles rankings, on 21 October 2024.

-2025: ATX Open doubles title
+2025–2026: Second career doubles title, three singles quarterfinals

-Partnering Anna Blinkova, she won the doubles title at the ATX Open, defeating McCartney Kessler and Zhang Shuai in the final.
+Partnering Anna Blinkova, Yuan won the doubles title at the 2025 ATX Open, defeating McCartney Kessler and Zhang Shuai in the final.
+At the 2025 Rosmalen Open, she gained entry into the main draw as a lucky loser and recorded wins over Anastasija Sevastova and Kimberly Birrell, before losing to third seed and eventual champion, Elise Mertens, in the quarterfinals.

+Yuan defeated sixth seed Antonia Ružić and Sara Sorribes Tormo to reach the quarterfinals at the 2026 Transylvania Open, at which point she lost to qualifier Daria Snigur.
+Entering the main draw as a lucky loser, she also made it through to the quarterfinals at the 2026 ATX Open with wins over Rebecca Šramková and Dalma Gálfi, before her run was ended by Ashlyn Krueger.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.